ParvinBDJ/js-bootcamp/emcascript.md

 the value.
 It creates a read-only variable which can't be changed.

 The second one we are going to discuss is let.
 When let is given a value that value can be changed in a function (so on the local scope) but that wont change the value on the global scope.
-While that will happen if you use The